bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
+* Some reviews and revisions
+* Am I being clear on the difference between Bobtail and Yearling's Bobtail?
+* Audit Cremated
+* Review BYC again
 * Write to Ross Barkan
-* Review "that"
-* Am I being clear on the difference between Bobtail and Yearling's Bobtail?
-* Audit Uncanny Valley
 * Allow annotations to be clicked in dashboard
     * Change hrefProp to something else
     * Always have href on Anchor tag